Jack Wagner (actor): Early life

-Acting career
+Acting and television career

 Wagner first appeared on the scene in 1982 in the role of Clint Masterson, in Douglas Marland's short-lived cable soap opera, A New Day In Eden, co-produced by Susan Flannery, who would later co-star with Wagner on The Bold and the Beautiful.

 His most famous role has been Frisco Jones on the soap opera General Hospital (1983–1987, 1989–1991, 1994–95, 2013).
 He was half of a supercouple (with real-life wife Kristina Wagner's character, Felicia) and played the father of Georgie and Maxie Jones.
 He played Warren Lockridge on Santa Barbara from 1991 until that series' conclusion in 1993.

 He appeared in several made for television films, including Lady Killer and Frequent Flyer.
 He appeared for many years on Aaron Spelling's Fox nighttime soap opera Melrose Place, as the alternately caring/conniving Dr. Peter Burns (1994–99); he directed episodes as well.
 His character and Heather Locklear's "Amanda" were featured together on a beach in the series finale's closing scene, having faked their own deaths.

 He appeared in another Aaron Spelling project, the short-lived NBC television series Titans with Yasmine Bleeth in 2000, and in Spelling's daytime soap opera Sunset Beach (in 1997).

 From 2003 to 2012, he played Nick Marone on the CBS daytime soap The Bold and the Beautiful.
 He reprised this role on June 16, 2025.
 On February 28, 2006, he and a contestant Christine Denos won $142,550 (including the standard $100,000 top prize) in the game show Wheel of Fortune; at the time, it set a single-episode largest winning record (and second largest overall) until Michelle Lowenstein surpassed said record on October 14, 2008, as the inaugural $1,000,000 winner.

 In 1985, Wagner was nominated for a Daytime Emmy Award for "Best Younger Actor" for his work on General Hospital.
 He was nominated again in 2005 for "Best Lead Actor" for The Bold and the Beautiful.

 Wagner guest-starred on primetime television in notable programs such as Monk, Hot in Cleveland, and Castle.

-In January 2013, it was announced that Wagner had agreed to reprise the iconic role of Frisco Jones on General Hospital for several episodes in early 2013.
+In January 2013, it was announced that Wagner had agreed to reprise the role of Frisco Jones on General Hospital for several episodes in early 2013.
 Since 2014, he has played Bill Avery on When Calls the Heart.
-Wagner also starred on the Hallmark Channel in the Wedding March movies, with The Wedding March 3: Here Comes the Bride having premiered in February 2018 and Netflix movie Falling for Christmas in 2022.
+Wagner also starred on the Hallmark Channel in the Wedding March film series, with The Wedding March 3: Here Comes the Bride having premiered in February 2018 and Falling for Christmas in 2022.

+In 2026, Wagner competed in season fourteen of The Masked Singer as "Eggplant".
+He was eliminated on "Ozzfest Night".